Generalized Additivity in Unitary Conformal Field Theories

 \section{The operator product expansion}

 The operator product expansion is the most important conformal field theory technique applied in this paper, as all results obtained are derived from this principle.
-The point of this section will be to establish the notation that will be used throughout this paper.
+The point of this section will be to establish the notation that will be used throughout this paper (for a short review see section 3 of \cite{RattazziPaper}).
 The operators product expansion is the statement that any bilocal product of operators can be decomposed into a sum over all local operators in the spectrum, i.e.

 Note that it is implied that this decomposition only makes sense when both the left and right hand side are located within an $n$-point function.
 Typically the two-point functions are diagonalized with respect to the conformal primaries and the non-zero coefficients are set to 1.
 In this case consistency with the three-point function demands the coefficient that appears in the OPE is the same as the one that appears in the three-point functions.